home about stories

 ephemera Reading - 16th Feb

-The word The ephemera reading series has been run by Jen R. Albert and KT Bryski for a few years now, and featured some incredible writers during that time.
+The word "ephemera" over the skeleton of a deer The ephemera reading series has been run by Jen R. Albert and KT Bryski for a few years now, and featured some incredible writers during that time.

 Rather excitingly, I'm now going to be one of them.